dikang13/head_detector_unet2d/README.md

 ## Troubleshooting
-- **Interactive interface**
-  If a user prefers Jupyter Notebook over command line interface, an alterative is provided in `notebooks/src_alternative/train_val_test_unet.ipynb`.

 - **Out of Memory Errors**
   Try reducing `batch_size` in `unet-2d-head-detector-train.yaml`.

 - **Slow Training**
   - Ensure you have GPU acceleration (CUDA installed).
   - The pipeline was tested on a single NVIDIA RTX A5500 and 6000 Ada.
-Using configurations specified in `unet-2d-head-detector-train.yaml`, model training finished in 4 hours and model inference on 500 test images took 3 minutes.
+Using configurations specified in `unet-2d-head-detector-train.yaml`, model training finished in 3 hours and model inference on 500 test images took 3 minutes.
   - Heavier augmentation is expected to lengthen training time.